 - You will see the Diagnostic Logs blade.
 Enable Application Logging, Web Server Logging, or both, and click Storage Settings.

-- Select the Storage Account whose connection string you configured in the ARM template in Step 3.
+- Select the Storage Account whose connection string you configured in Step 1.

 - You will see the Diagnostic Logs blade again.
 Specify the retention days and click Save to exit Diagnostic Logs configuration.